Azure/Enterprise-Scale-for-AVS/BrownField/Addons/Jumpbox/README.md

 Before you begin, you need:

-* An Azure subscription with Contributor or Owner permissions on the resource group that hosts AVS SDDC
+* An Azure subscription with `Contributor` or `Owner` permissions on the resource group that hosts AVS SDDC
-* Azure VMware Solution Private Cloud
+* Azure VMware Solution (AVS) Private Cloud
+* AVS ExpressRoute circuit ID and Authorization/Redemption key
 * For Bicep deployment: Azure CLI with Bicep extension installed or Azure PowerShell module (Az) version 5.6.0 or higher

 ## Deployment Steps